 Google Ads lets you adjust bids manually.
 There are various ways to do this so they’re more competitive in the auction yet still profitable for your business.
 For example:

 - You can use negative keywords so that ads aren’t shown for searches that aren’t relevant or likely to result in sales or leads (or both).
-For example, if someone types “I want an apple” into Google Search but doesn’t want fruit; rather than showing them ads for apples, we’ll exclude those searches from our ad group’s targeting lists by adding “fruit” as a negative keyword for those searches.
+For example, if someone types “I want an apple” into Google Search but doesn’t want fruit, rather than showing them ads for apples, we’ll exclude those searches from our ad group’s targeting lists by adding “fruit” as a negative keyword for those searches.

 Use the Google Keyword Planner